Drawstring Bag Tutorial

 Some Christmas gifts on the ole sewing machine today…Thank you so much

-what kind of rice did you use for the filling? do you recommend a specific brand?
+Making all my friends spa heating pads for christmas gifts 🙂 what kind of rice did you use for the filling? do you recommend a specific brand?

 This is so wonderful, xmas treats for my hard working and hard working out friends and sisters!!
 Love it and so easy.
 I put a piece of ribbon folded in half on the one short side and instead of making bag to store it, I just tie the ribbon around and make bow.
 Easy, pretty and useful.